 - Have you lost your job recently due to coronavirus?

 We need your details.
-RDAWEP is collating a database of residents across Eyre Peninsula who have lost their jobs to advocate, inform and potentially match you to future employment opportunities when they arise.
+RDAEP is collating a database of residents across Eyre Peninsula who have lost their jobs to advocate, inform and potentially match you to future employment opportunities when they arise.

 Please take 2 minutes to fill out the survey HERE, your contact details will remain confidential.